This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Temperatures in hot process soap making

 In cold-process soap making, you keep a close eye on the temperature of both the lye solution and the base oils.
-You mix them typically between 100-130°F (38-54°C) and then bring it to trace, and pour the soap batter into the mold.
+You mix them together typically between 100-130°F (38-54°C) and then bring the mixture to trace.
+You finish by adding extras and pouring the soap batter into the mold.
 The soap can even heat up on its own afterward, and if you use enough water and insulate it, cold-process soap can reach up to 180°F (82°C).
 At least for a short time before it gradually begins cooling.

 Most hot process soapmakers aren’t as meticulous about temperature, at least, not until the end of the cooking process when they want to add fragrance and other additives.
 Slow cookers vary, but the typical model cooks at 165°F (74°C) on low and around 200°F (93°C) on high.
 This range is ideal for pushing soap through saponification when the heat is steady and prolonged.
 Cooking a batch of hot process soap usually takes between 30-60 minutes.